 Hilda Bastian (PhD) is a writer, scientist, and cartoonist.
 She was a health consumer advocate in Australia in the ’80s and ’90s.
 Controversies riddled with ideology and vested interests drove her to science.
 Epidemiology and effectiveness research have kept her hooked.

 Hilda has a habit of being a “founding member” of things.
 They include the Consumers’ Health Forum of Australia,’s first board and some of its parts, and the Cochrane Collaboration and its Consumers and Communication Review Group.
 At the Cochrane Collaboration, she developed its “plain language summary” system for informing consumers, and evidence-based patient information websites.
 In 2004 she joined the group of people who helped build the national Institute for Quality and Efficiency in Health Care (IQWiG); that required moving to Germany and learning the language.
 She led the development of IQWiG’s national bi-lingual health information website, Gesundheitsinformation.de/Informedhealth.org.

 A second intercontinental migration ensued in 2011.
 This time it was to Washington DC to the National Institutes of Health, where she worked on projects at PubMed, including developing an evidence-based information website called PubMed Health (since discontinued).
-After a regime change there, she returned to Australia in 2018 to finish her PhD at the Institute for Evidence-Based Healthcare, on some factors affecting the validity of systematic reviews.
+After a regime change there, she returned to Australia in 2018 to finish her PhD at the Institute for Evidence-Based Healthcare, on some factors affecting the validity of systematic reviews (awarded in 2020).

 Absolutely Maybe began on the Scientific American Blog Network in July 2013, moving to PLOS Blogs in December 2014.
 The artwork on Absolutely Maybe is usually her own.
-Hilda also enjoys exploring the limitless comedic potential of clinical epidemiology at her cartoon blog, Statistically Funny.
+Hilda also enjoys exploring the limitless comedic potential of clinical epidemiology in cartoons at the blog, Statistically Funny.
 She credits her love of comics to Brenda Starr, Wonder Woman and The Archies.

 Hilda has been profiled by the Sydney Morning Herald (“A voice for the people”, in 1994), the BMJ (“Australia’s consumer champion”, in 1999), Australian Doctor (“A passionate woman”, in 2000), and STAT News (“She speaks – and draws – truth to scientific power”, in 2016).
 She was featured in Vox in 2017 in an article, “Doctors have decades of experiencing fighting ‘fake news’.
 Here’s how they win”, and her work tracking Covid vaccines was featured there in 2021.

-I like reading people’s comments, and I like to chat – so I would be happy to hear from you.
-(I moderate blog comments, though, and I will not release comments that would turn the commenting space into an unpleasant corner of the internet.)
+Hilda moderates blog comments, and will not release comments that would turn the commenting space into an unpleasant corner of the internet or source of disinformation.